theodi/adapt-odi-openAI/README.md

     });
 ```

-4. Clear messages from the conversation when needed:
+4. Clear messages from the conversation when necessary:

 ```javascript
 conversation.clearMessages();